petershin/liferay-learn/docs/courses/latest/en/application-development/modeling-data-structures/defining-relationships/relating-object-entries.md

 # Relating Object Entries

 After defining an object relationship, you can relate entries in two ways: the Liferay UI or relationship REST APIs.
-Here you'll practice using both methods to relate evaluations and applications.
+Here you'll practice relating evaluations and applications via the UI.

-## Creating Sample Entries
+## Adding Test Data

 1. Download and unzip the resources for [this exercise](./liferay-g2n9.zip):